satoru-hara/03_NSW/07-Strategy/HNS-Strategic-Roadmap-v1.1.md

 Human Natural Structure (HNS) is a formal coordinate system — a structural foundation that enables AI systems to truly understand the human beings they are communicating with.

 This roadmap outlines the four-phase strategy to evolve HNS from a structural framework into the defining global standard for human-AI alignment.
-It is shared openly for those who are already following the development of HNS.
+It is shared openly for those who have been quietly following the development of this work.

 ## Table of Contents
 - [The Problem HNS Solves](#the-problem-hns-solves)